Obideyioluwapelumi/SQL_Portfolio_Projects/README.md

 Projcets Name: Analyze Nigeria Car sales

-Project Description: Wrote SQL queries to answer interesting questions about the prices of cars in Nigeria
+Project Description: Explored data and Wrote SQL queries to answer interesting questions about the prices of cars in Nigeria

 Project Topic: Data Manipulation